ApiLogicServer/tutorial/readme.md

 To run the ApiLogicProject app:

+1. Start the Server:

+    1. Click **Run and Debug**
-1. Click Run Configurations, select **2.
-API Logic Server: Instant, Open**, and click the green button to start the server
+    2. Use the dropdown to select **2.
+API Logic Server: Instant, Open**, and

-2. Click the **Ports** tab

-3. Click the **globe** to start your Browser
+    3. Click the green button to start the server
+<br><br>

+2. Start the Browser at localhost:5656

+Don't spend too much time exploring the app, we'll see a much better version in just a moment...

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/tutorial/2-apilogicproject.png?raw=true"></figure>

 </details>

-Things to note:

-1. Note the API has been created, including swagger.
-Explore it in the Browser.

-2. You have in instant multi-page, multi-table admin app.

-  * Don't spend much time exploring this app - we'll see a much more useful version in just a moment.

-3. You can explore, and customize, the app in VSCode
+&nbsp;

+> Key Takeway: you will achieve this level of schema-driven automation for your own databases on initial creation.

+&nbsp;

-4. It's a great start, but there are some serious short-comings:
+An instant Admin App and API are a great start, but there are some serious short-comings:

 * **No security -** no login authentication

 * **No logic -** multi-table derivations and constraints for save logic

     * For example, open **Customers**, **double-click first Order**, and **delete the first Order**.
 Re-click Customer from the left nav menu - it should have reduced the customer's balance from 2102, but it's unchanged.
-That's because there is no logic...
+That's because there is *no logic...*

 Let's see how these are addressed, in the next section.